appwrite/sdk-for-flutter/README.md

 ## Getting Started

 ### Add your Flutter Platform
-To init your SDK and start interacting with Appwrite services, you need to add a new Flutter platform to your project.
+To initialize your SDK and start interacting with Appwrite services, you need to add a new Flutter platform to your project.
 To add a new platform, go to your Appwrite console, choose the project you created in the step before, and click the 'Add Platform' button.

 From the options, choose to add a new **Flutter** platform and add your app credentials.
-Appwrite Flutter SDK currently supports building apps for Android, iOS, Linux, Mac OS, Web and Windows.
+Appwrite Flutter SDK currently supports building apps for Android, iOS, Linux, macOS, Web and Windows.

 If you are building your Flutter application for multiple devices, you have to follow this process for each different device.